tutmryan/vo-dev-api/docs/auth/rbac.md

 # Role-based access control (RBAC) setup

-It is assumed that the API app registration has been carried out with all the roles including both application and user specific roles as described in [auth config](./config.md).
+It is assumed that the Verified Orchestration app registration has been carried out with all the roles including both application and user specific roles as described in [manual steps](../infrastructure/manual-steps.md#create-an-app-registration-for-the-verified-orchestration).

 ## Create security groups in Azure AD to ease assignment of users to app roles